adriansalvatori/alma-one/public_html/app/plugins/uipress-lite/readme.txt

 ## Beautiful login pages

-Modernise the login experience for your site users with the UiPress login page settings.
+Modernise the login experience for your site users with the ui press login page settings.
 Match the login page to your brand for a smooth user experience.

 ## The uiBuilder is a modern web app and is built with Vue.js